MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-customize-content-type.md

 ms.collection:
 - M365-collaboration
 ms.custom: admindeeplinkSPO
-description: "Learn how to create or customize a content type in the SharePoint admin center."
+description: Learn how to create or customize a content type in the SharePoint admin center.
 ---

 # Create or customize a content type